BenjaminShinar/FlexingMyCode/mockmon/README.md

 - [ ] **Gen 1 Shannignas**

 ##### leech seed
+figure this one out

 ##### subsitute
+figure this one out as well

 ##### reflect, light screen - non-pulse
 - [x] refelct - change physical defence